-(PET CARE) — Although we never want to part with a beloved cat, dog, or other pet, we need to say good-bye for our pet’s best interest.
-Despite our own pain, a new home can provide a pet with a environment.
+(PETS/PET CARE) Although we never want to part with a beloved cat, dog, or other pet, we need to say good-bye for our pet’s best interest.
+Despite our own pain, a new home can often provide a pet with a new, enriched environment.
 Ultimately, our most innate desire for our pet is to live the best life possible.
 Read on to learn about making the best choices in a difficult situation. — Global Animal

 CNN, Morieka Johnson, Mother Nature Network